Are you one of the many people who wonders if you could retire early, say, at 62 and enjoy a long retirement—on your own terms?

 a.
 She still has to withdraw from her savings to cover expenses between 62 and 67, but then she can withdraw less once she starts collecting Social Security.

 b.
-She will also have 142% more lifetime income than if she claimed at 62. (see below).
+She will also have up to 35% more lifetime income than if she claimed at 62.

 But how do you use retirement savings to bridge an income gap between when you retire and when you can maximize your Social Security benefit?
 You might be able to cut spending or boost income, perhaps by taking on part-time work or generating rental income if you own real estate.
 But if those strategies don’t produce enough income, here are 3 investment options to consider, along with some pros and cons.